TowlTheOwl/Self-Driving-Car/README.md

 Cars:

-Blue car: cars with age of at least 5, drawn by me!
+Blue car: cars with age of at least 5

 Green car: cars with age between 1 and 5